morpho-labs/morpho-gpt/documents/faq/faq.md

 Morpho in 3 words?
 Resilient, Efficient, Open

+Is Morpho custodial?
+No. Morpho is a non-custodial protocol.
+It is a smart-contract that does not hold any private key or privileges over your funds.

+How to contribute to Morpho?
+Morpho Labs is one of the core contributors to Morpho.
+If you are looking for a job, feel free to go to https://jobs.morpho.org and check the available positions.
+Soontaneous applications are welcome!

 Why are gas fees so high on Morpho?
 Morpho Optimizers are built on top of the underlying protocols, which corresponds to an extra layer of computations, requiring more fees.